Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Schottky Manifolds

 \section{Schottky Manifolds}

 As previously noted, it remains an open question whether a Schottky manifold contains a closed, embedded minimal surface.
 In this section, we present the first examples of such manifolds.

+We emphasize that by a \emph{Schottky manifold} we refer to a handlebody with a convex co-compact (in particular complete) hyperbolic metric.

-\begin{thm} Let $C$ be a positive integer.
-Then the set of Schottky manifolds that contain at least $C$ local minimizers of area isotopic to their boundary is infinite.
-Moreover, there exists a geometrically infinite hyperbolic handlebody with infinitely many local minimizers of area that are isotopic to the boundary. \end{thm} \begin{pf} For the construction we follow \cite[Corollary 1.4, Chapter 5]{NamaziThesis}.
-Namely, for a marked convex co-compact metric on a handlebody $N$ with conformal structure at infinity $\tau$ consider pseudo-Anosov homeomorphism $\varphi$ of $\partial N$ with attracting lamination $\lambda$, a filling lamination in the \textit{Masur domain}, or the set of ending laminations with non-zero intersection with the compressible curves of $N$.
-This can be accomplished following \cite[Section 6]{ThurstonPA} by taking $\alpha, \beta$ a filling pair of simple closed curve in $\partial N$ so that $\alpha$ is disk-busting and taking $\varphi_n = T^{n}_\alpha\circ T_\beta$, where $T_{\alpha, \beta}$ are the Dehn-twists along the respective curve and $n$ is a sufficiently large $n$.
+\begin{thm} Let $C$ be a positive integer and $H_g$ the topological handlebody obtained by attaching $g\geq2$ $1$-handles to the unit ball in $\mathbb{R}^3$.
+Then the set of Schottky manifolds homeomorphic to $H_g$ that contain at least $C$ local minimizers of area isotopic to their boundary is infinite.
+Moreover, there exists a geometrically infinite complete hyperbolic metric in $H_g$ with infinitely many local minimizers of area that are isotopic to the boundary. \end{thm} \begin{pf} For the construction we follow \cite[Corollary 1.4, Chapter 5]{NamaziThesis}.
+Namely, for a marked convex co-compact hyperbolic metric on a handlebody $N$ with conformal structure at infinity $\tau$ consider pseudo-Anosov homeomorphism $\varphi$ of $\partial N$ with attracting lamination $\lambda$, a filling lamination in the \textit{Masur domain}, or the set of ending laminations with non-zero intersection with the compressible curves of $N$.
+This can be accomplished following \cite[Section 6]{ThurstonPA} by taking $\alpha, \beta$ a filling pair of simple closed curves in $\partial N$ so that $\alpha$ is disk-busting and taking $\varphi_n = T^{n}_\alpha\circ T_\beta$, where $T_{\alpha, \beta}$ are the Dehn twists along the respective curve and $n$ is sufficiently large.
 As $n$ grows the attracting measured foliation converges to the geometric intersection with $\alpha$, hence $\varphi^n$ will be in the Masur domain for large $n$.